EHB-TI/programming-project-2-cards-against-life-groep-iv/README.md

 ## Testing the Game
-THe .exe is located under
+THe .exe of our game is located under the 'game' branch

 We have created a test user with the username: cardwizard and password: 12345678.